khulnasoft/khulnasoft/doc/dev/background-information/telemetry/architecture.md

 See [testing events](./index.md#testing-events) for a summary of how to observe your events during development.

-> WARNING: This page primarily pertains to the new telemetry system introduced in Sourcegraph 5.2.1 - refer to [DEPRECATED: Telemetry](deprecated.md) for the legacy system which may still be in use if a callsite has not been migrated yet.
+> WARNING: This page primarily pertains to the new telemetry system introduced in Khulnasoft 5.2.1 - refer to [DEPRECATED: Telemetry](deprecated.md) for the legacy system which may still be in use if a callsite has not been migrated yet.

 ## Storing events